AlexandyZ/alexandyz.github.io/README.md

     ```
     You can also just remove the `"from-(direction)"` class if you don't want that particular image to slide into view (in which case it'll simply fade in).

-### Contact Form:
-To get this working, place a script on your server to receive the form data, then point the "action" attribute to it (eg. action="http://mydomain.tld/mail.php").
-More on how it all works here: twebdesigner.com/tutorials/custom-php-contact-forms

 ### Other Stuff:

 - Either change "images/overlay.png" to something else, or remove all references to it from css/style.css could erase tinted images